Lusito/blog/src/blog/pages/misc/react-performance-issues.page.md

 }
 ```

+- Solution `6.B` would be the simplest solution that works
-Granted, solution `6.C` is a lot more code, so you need to decide if the performance benefits are worth the complexity.
+- Solution `6.D` is a lot more code, but might also be worth a shot depending on your use-case.

 ## Using React Context As an Alternative to Redux